-I love the flavour of rooibos in dessert recipes.
+I love the flavour of rooibos for dessert recipes.
 It adds an earthy smokiness which offsets the sweetness beautifully.
-Rooibos tea is native to South Africa, and is essentially a herbal tea rich in anti oxidants and naturally caffeine free.
+Rooibos tea is native to South Africa and is essentially a herbal tea rich in antioxidants and naturally caffeine free.

 For this recipe I used red espresso, which has a very intense flavour due its fine ground, and then I ground it up even further.
 You could just take good quality loose-leaf rooibos and grind it in a spice grinder to get the same result.
 I then sifted this a few times to remove any woody bits and got the ground down to the finest powder I could.
 Discard the woodier bits as you go.

 For the meringue recipe, I have used Ottolenghi as my inspiration.
 I have always wanted to try the hot sugar method where it gets heated to 100C before adding to the egg whites which in turn partially cooks them similar to an Italian meringue.
 No vinegar or corn flour is added, and the meringues bake in a very low oven for longer.
 The result is a crunchier meringue, which is the texture I wanted for these stand-alone sweet treats.
 When making a Pavlova I want a firm but soft middle.

 *cooks notes ~ to make meringue ensure that your bowl and whisk are scrupulously clean and you can do this by wiping them down with a cut lemon and then drying with paper towel.
 I have never attempted meringue without an electric whisk, and due to the long whisking time, a stand mixer makes it so much easier.
 A sugar thermometer is a great tool when doing any kind of sugar work, but if you don’t have one you will be able to tell if the sugar is ready when it just starts turning a caramel color and starts melting around the edge.

 Meringue – inspired by Ottolenghi

 - 300g caster sugar